Manchester United Target Amorim After Axing Ten Hag - UrduPoint

 Manchester United Target Amorim After Axing Ten Hag

-Time finally ran out for Dutchman Ten Hag with United 14th in the Premier League after a fourth defeat in nine league games at West Ham on Sunday.
+However, Brentford's manager Thomas Frank and Fulham boss Marco Silva are also reportedly being considered.

+United pulled the plug on Dutchman Ten Hag's two-year reign on Monday after a 2-1 defeat to West Ham the previous day left one of the world's wealthiest clubs 14th in the Premier League.

-Despite spending big in the transfer market this season, one of the world's wealthiest clubs have won only one of their last eight games in all competitions.
+Despite spending heavily in the transfer market in the summer United have won only one of their last eight games in all competitions.

-According to multiple British media reports, United want to turn to Amorim, the 39-year-old Sporting Lisbon manager who is considered one of Europe's leading young coaches.
+According to multiple British media reports, United want to turn to Amorim, who is considered one of Europe's leading young coaches.

 Amorim was linked with the manager's role at Liverpool following the departure of Jurgen Klopp this year, but Dutch coach Arne Slot headed to Anfield instead.